ycpcs/cs482-spring2019/assign/assign05.md

 **Radio Telescope Project:** Each team is responsible for giving a presentation/demo and writing a comprehensive document similar in scope to the final presentations and technical reports that you provided for CS 481 in the Fall.
 Follow the [CS481 guidelines](https://ycpcs.github.io/cs481-fall2018-102-RT/assign/assign07.html).

-Use Google Docs to write the report.
+**For all projects:** Use Google Docs to write the report.
 There will be no draft report submission - your report should be complete and thoroughly proofread.
 Submit the final report in PDF format via email to your instructors by the due date listed above.

 Finally, you will need to complete the [self/peer evaluation (MSWord)](PeerReview.doc) form.
 If you are working on an individual project, you can leave the sections where you would evaluate your teammates blank.